nmeri17/bibleZion-iOS/README.md

-# bibleZion-iOS
+# EMAW-BVM-iOS
 An iOS app for memorizing Bible verses

 # Todo
--    Integrate Google drive API for online synchronization of locally saved verses and folders
+-    Compile on a mac